juyongdo/pycape/docs/tutorials/submit_linear_regression_job.md

 All `DataViews` must be associated with an organization.
 This association can be made by passing either an `owner_label` or an `owner_id` to the `create_dataview` method.

 !!! note
-    Use the `organization` attribute on your `Project` class instance to verify the metadata of organizations that are contributing to the project.
+    Use the [`list_organizations`](/libraries/pycape/reference#pycape.api.project.project.Project.list_organizations) method defined on the `Project` class to get the metadata of the organizations collaborating on the project that you are a member of.

 !!! note
     Unless your dataset is accessible via HTTP, you'll need to [specify your schema](/libraries/pycape/usage/dataview#specifying-a-schema-for-your-dataview).